TiagoGrosso/instagram-graph-api-lib/README.md

 ## Description

-This npm package lets you easily perform requests to the [Instagram Graph API](https://developers.facebook.com/docs/instagram-api/).
+This npm package lets you easily perform requests to the [Instagram Graph API](https://developers.facebook.com/docs/instagram-api/), aiming to reduce the integration time and allowing you to easily obtain the information you want through code.

-> :warning: **This package is still in its early stages**: While it's expected that the general structure of building and executing requests will remain the same, this is not a guarantee as the package expands to cover more parts of the Instagram Graph API.
-Any breaking change will, however, be well documented on each release.

 This package is made by independent contributors and is in no way officially related to or supported by Instagram/Facebook.